Martin-Johnsson/martin-johnsson-portfolio/README.md

 ## About

-This project was created for showcasing my skills previous experience be able to get in contact with me.
+This project was created for showcasing my skills, previous experience and to be able to get in contact with me all in one place on the web.

 ## Tech stack